binaryphile/binaryphile.github.io/_posts/2018-07-30-approach-bash-like-a-developer-part-6-outline-script.md

 {% endhighlight %}

-Although it looks a bit strange to create a *sourced* function for a single use right afterward, as you can probably guess, I stick this function in a library and use it in almost every script.
+Although it looks a bit strange to create a *sourced* function for a single use right afterward, as you can probably guess, this function is normally in a utility library used by almost every script I write.

-The *sourced* function simply looks at the name of the function which called the script.
+The *sourced* function simply looks at the name of the function two levels up in the call stack, which happens to be the function which invoked the script.
 When bash sources a file, it sets that name to "source".
 Otherwise the program is being run as a script.

-If true, then the `sourced && return` statement stops the sourcing and returns to the caller, in this case our shpec test, so that `main "$@"` never gets run.
+So if *sourced* is true, then the `sourced && return` statement stops the sourcing and returns to the caller, in this case our shpec test, so that `main "$@"` never gets run.

-You'll note that I frequently prefer *&&* to an *if..then* statement.

 Continue with [part 7]